lapesd/dynemol/docs/computing_pipeline.md

 ### (3)

 The Ehrenfest function itself.
 Better explained [here](../procedures/ehrenfest.md).
+This loop ALWAYS runs 3 times.

 ### (4)

 Two calls to the Pulay Overlap function.
 These two calls are independent and can be parallelized.

+### (5)

+For each pair, usually a number between 0 and the total of atoms in the system.